"My donor gave me a life to live for. I have done things I had never considered doing whilst on dialysis."

 My life since receiving my kidney has been amazing, I have done things I had never considered doing whilst on dialysis.
 I was never allowed to plan for the future before my transplant, always living to get through the next dialysis session.

 My donor gave me a life to live for.
 I live every day to the fullest!
-In the 10 years since receiving my kidney, I’ve graduated from university, travelled and explored the world, received my black belt in jiu-jitsu, participated in a pageant, bought a house and got engaged.
+In the ten years since receiving my kidney, I’ve graduated from university, travelled and explored the world, received my black belt in jiu-jitsu, participated in a pageant, bought a house and got engaged.
 These may be things most people do in life but for a child on dialysis, waiting for a kidney, most of these things are just hopes and dreams.

 The ten years of health I have had mean the world to me.
 The memories I have been able to make because of my donor are priceless and I count my lucky stars every day that I get to do all of these wonderful things because of him.